eas342/mirage_runs/README.md

 ### obs
 Describes the observations.

-`dur`: Duration of the exposure used to calculate interpolating functions.
+`dur`: (float) Duration of the exposure used to calculate interpolating functions.

-`pav3`: The position angle of the V3 axis at observation in degrees.
+`pav3`: (float) The position angle of the V3 axis at observation in degrees.
 This is important when there are neighboring stars that could contaminate the spectrum of the target.

-`date_obs`: The exact date of the exposure start.
-For example `"2022-11-01"`.
+`date_obs`: (string) The exact date of the exposure start.
+For example, `"2022-11-01"`.

-`time_obs`: The exact time of the exposure start. `"02:50:06.000"`.
+`time_obs`: (string) The exact time of the exposure start.
+For example, `"02:50:06.000"`.
 Note that the transit center will happen at this time plus the value above under `planet: t0`.

-`obsnum`: The observation number from the APT file.
+`obsnum`: (list of ints) The observation numbers from the APT file.
 If "null" in the yaml file (`None` in Python), it will use the first one available.
+For example, `[1]`.

 ### dataPaths
 These say where to grab input data and where the outputs are.